somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

   - Scale: Imbalance and Balance

+  - Thermodynamics:

+    - Intensive and Extensive

-  - Thermodynamics: Non-Equilibrium and Equilibrium
+    -Non-Equilibrium and Equilibrium

   - Groups : Inverse $$a^{-1}$$ and Element $$a$$.

 Some examples of Complementary Pairs in an Identity Cycle are: